Kamil-Sabbagh/DreamBooth-Personalizing-Text-to-Image-Diffusion-Models-for-Subject-Driven-Generation/README.md

 ./train/download_model.py
 ```

+**This script will download all trained model files from Modal to your local machine.**

 ### Download Features
 - 📥 **One-by-one downloads**: More reliable than bulk downloads
 - 📊 **Progress tracking**: See download status for each file